Redang Island: Transportation

-Access is from Merang or Shahbandar jetty on boats operated by the resorts.
-If opting for air travel, SKS Airways also provides daily scheduled flights from Subang Airport.
+By sea, access to the island is from Merang or Shahbandar jetty on boats operated by the resorts.
+For air travel, SKS Airways also provides daily scheduled flights from Subang Airport.
 Berjaya Air is also available for charter flights to the island from both Subang Airport and Singapore's Seletar Airport.
+Redang Airport, the island's primary STOL airport lies to the south of the island.